-- 1.2 Ensure a fair and consistent framework where positive behaviour is encouraged and recognised and in which disciplinary issues can be resolved within a supportive environment. - 1.3 Encourage a whole College approach to issues relating to behaviour management and the promotion of positive working relationships between all staff and students. - 1.4 Provide clarity regarding behaviour(s) expected of learners and staff. - 1.5 Determine the principles and procedures which will apply in the event of a learner of the College being considered to behave in an unacceptable manner or, if they fail to sustain a satisfactory academic record. - 1.6 Determine procedures and guidance and support to all staff when dealing with issues relating to behaviour management or poor academic progress.
+- 1.1 Ensure a fair and consistent framework where positive behaviour is encouraged and recognised and in which disciplinary issues can be resolved within a supportive environment. - 1.2 Encourage a whole College approach to issues relating to behaviour management and the promotion of positive working relationships between all staff and students. - 1.3 Provide clarity regarding behaviour(s) expected of learners and staff. - 1.4 Determine the principles and procedures which will apply in the event of a college learner on any level course being considered to behave in an unacceptable manner.
+For learners on courses from Entry to Level 3 this procedure will also consider if they fail to sustain a satisfactory academic record.
+Academic issues for learners on courses at Level 4 and above are not considered under this procedure. - 1.5 Determine procedures and guidance and support to all staff when dealing with issues relating to behaviour management or poor academic progress (within the parameters set out in 1.4).